 When applying for a job or enrolling in further study, you will often need to provide your training records and results (transcript).
 One of the main benefits of the USI is the ability to provide students with easy access to their training records and results (transcript) throughout their life.
 You can access your USI account online from your computer, tablet or smart phone anytime.
-Fact sheets -available to download Student Information for the USI
+Visit the USI site here